 We speak all the time about teaching 21st century students: what that means, what expectations they have, how they learn differently and how to prepare them for a future we cannot imagine.
 Educators have a great understanding that the practice of education is changing because our students are changing at a rapid pace.
 If that’s the case, then why are we teaching these 21st century students using a 20th century model?
-Why are we so stuck in 1999 in terms of our technology support, our curriculum design, our assessment models – these items impair use from connecting, engaging and assisting our students in learning for tomorrow.
+Why must we remain stuck in 1999 in terms of our technology support, our curriculum design, our assessment models?
+These items impair use from connecting, engaging and assisting our students in learning for tomorrow.

 So how can you tell if your district is still teaching in a 20th century model?
 Here are a few clues to look for:

 1. Social Media is a No-Go.

 If you mention “Twitter”, “YouTube” or “Facebook” to anyone with decision-making authority in your district and they blanche and treat you as if you have the plague, there’s a good chance your district has the 20th century illness.
 Remember….it’s all about fear.
 Fear that social media is unsafe for students and a waste of precious educational time.
 Rather than be afraid, it’s time that we start embracing social media in schools.
 After all, I’d rather teach my students to use Twitter and Facebook appropriately and have them share their posts with me than have them doing it on their cell phones under their desks taking pictures of who-knows-what.
 Talk about unsafe!

 If your district only allows this type of digital media, you definitely have a problem.
 Some students don’t even consider laptops to be helpful tools anymore.
 Many have grown up using a cell phone, tablet or other portable device rather than a laptop and there’s no sign of that stopping.